 - Irritation or itching in the vagina

 The infection can be diagnosed during a medical exam conducted by a health care specialist.
-To check whether you have bacterial vaginosis or not, your healthcare specialist looks for signs of infection then perform a test where he/she will collect your vaginal fluid.
+To check whether you have bacterial vaginosis or not, your healthcare specialist looks for signs of infection and then performs a test where he/she will collect your vaginal fluid.

 Treatment of bacterial vaginosis

-The infection of the vagina does not contribute to other health related issues, but if left untreated may increase the risk of following problems:
+The infection of the vagina does not contribute to other health-related issues, but if left untreated, may increase the risk of the following problems:

 - Sexually transmitted diseases such as gonorrhea, AIDS (Autoimmune deficiency syndrome), Chlamydia, and Herpes.

-- An infection caused by a caesarean section, surgery of cervix, abortion, and uterus surgery.
+- A cesarean section, surgery of the cervix, abortion, and uterus surgery cause an infection.

-- A pelvic inflammatory disease where bacteria the bacteria causing bacterial vaginosis infect other parts of reproductive organs such as fallopian tubes or uterus.
-The disease may also lead to infertility as well as increases the risk of ectopic pregnancy.
+- A pelvic inflammatory disease is when bacteria cause bacterial vaginosis and infect other parts of reproductive organs, such as the fallopian tubes or uterus.
+The disease may also lead to infertility as well as increase the risk of ectopic pregnancy.

 Bacterial vaginosis is best treated with an antibiotic medication called metronidazole.
 The antibiotic agent effectively returns the vaginal flora to normal.
-The bacteria that cause bacterial vaginosis don’t require oxygen to grow and multiply and cause infections in body area like gut, gums, pelvic cavity, or the bones.
-It is an antibiotic agent that is the most successful agent in fighting against bacterial vaginosis; it eliminates the bacteria from the vagina by killing or preventing their growth.
-The pharmaceutical ingredient is available only on health care specialist’s prescription.
+The bacteria that cause bacterial vaginosis don’t require oxygen to grow and multiply and cause infections in body areas like the gut, gums, pelvic cavity, or bones.
+It is an antibiotic agent that is the most successful in fighting against bacterial vaginosis; it eliminates the bacteria from the vagina by killing or preventing their growth.
+The pharmaceutical ingredient is available only under a healthcare specialist’s prescription.
 It is important to consult an expert before taking metronidazole for accurate dosing.
-Always follow the instruction provided by your health care specialist.
+Always follow the instructions provided by your health care specialist.

 Tips to avoid bacterial vaginosis